Minors of a random binary matroid: Proof of Theorem

 Assume now that $Ne^{-k}\leq s\leq N/2$.
-If the sum of the rows in $S$ is {\bf 0}, (resp. {\bf 1}), then no column has has exactly one one (resp. exactly two ones) in the rows of $S$.
+If the sum of the rows in $S$ is {\bf 0}, (resp. {\bf 1}), then no column has exactly one one (resp. exactly two ones) in the rows of $S$.
 Let these events be $\cA_{S,i},i=0,1$.
-If the ones in each column were generated completely at random then
+If the ones in each column were generated completely at random then, with the aid of the Vandermonde identity,

-Now we can, for some $r$, bound the probability of $\cE_{s,\bsa}$ by the product of the RHS of \eqref{AS} with $M$ replaced by $r$ and the RHS of \eqref{AS1} with $M$ replaced by $M-r$.
+Now we can, for some $r$ (equal to the number of zeroes in $\bsa$), bound the probability of $\cE_{s,\bsa}$ by the product of the RHS of \eqref{AS} with $M$ replaced by $r$ and the RHS of \eqref{AS1} with $M$ replaced by $M-r$.
 It follows therefore that, after ignoring conditioning on the event $\cB$ that every row of \bA\ contains at least $\g k\s$ ones, we have